mvysny/mvysny.github.io/_posts/2022-9-12-virt-manager.md

 Not bad - very usable.
 The UI performance is perfect with 3D acceleration enabled, but only on Intel GPUs: AMD GPUs offer choppy performance even with 3d acceleration enabled and are unusable for any professional work.
+However, increasing the GPU-allocated memory to 2GB in BIOS seem to help a bit.

 ## Video